yuzu2yan/ARLISS2024/README.md

 - floating.py
     Used to calculate altitude; obtains air pressure and temperature from the BME280 module and calculates the altitude relative to the initial altitude.
 - ground.py
     This program is used in the ground phase.
-It calculates the distance and angle to the goal based on geomagnetic and GPS information, and determines the control.
+It calculates the distance and angle to the goal based on geomagnetic and GNSS information, and determines the control.
 - bme280.py
     Obtain air pressure and temperature data using BME280.
 - gnss.py